Large Language Model Supply Chain: A Research Agenda: Foundation Model

-\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Advancing Interpretability of LLMs.} Firstly, the opportunity to advance the methodology of transparency and interpretability in LLMs stands as a critical endeavor~\cite{singh2024rethinking}.
-Enhancing transparency involves shedding light on the often opaque decision-making processes of these models, enabling a clearer understanding of how inputs are processed and interpreted to produce outputs.
-By demystifying the inner workings of LLMs, researchers, and practitioners can gain valuable insights into the operational dynamics of these models, identifying areas where the models' behaviors may not align with expected or desired outcomes~\cite{singh2024rethinking,jiang2021alignment}.
-When developers and users can understand how a model is processing information and arriving at conclusions, they can more effectively detect when the model deviates from the intended behavior.
+\begin{itemize}[leftmargin=15pt] \item \textbf{Opportunity: Advancing Interpretability of LLMs.} The opportunity to advance the methodology of transparency and interpretability in LLMs stands as a critical endeavor~\cite{singh2024rethinking}.
+Enhancing transparency involves shedding light on the often opaque decision-making processes of these models, enabling a clearer understanding of how inputs are processed and interpreted to produce outputs~\cite{zou2023representation}.
+By demystifying the inner workings of LLMs, researchers, and practitioners can gain valuable insights into the operational dynamics of these models, identifying areas where the models' behaviors may not align with expected or desired outcomes~\cite{singh2024rethinking,jiang2021alignment,he-etal-2024-llm}.
 This early detection is invaluable, as it allows for timely interventions to correct course~\cite{li2024inference,tan2024sparsity}, preventing minor misalignments from escalating into more significant issues.

 \item \textbf{Opportunity: Enhancing Feedback Mechanisms.} The integration of robust feedback mechanisms into LLMs represents a transformative opportunity to enhance their adaptability and alignment with human values over time~\cite{peng2023check,madaan2024self}.
 By embedding iterative feedback loops within the architecture of LLMs, developers can establish a dynamic process where the models continually learn and adjust from real-world interactions and user feedback.
 Feedback loops can be particularly beneficial in identifying and correcting biases, misconceptions, or inaccuracies that may emerge in LLM outputs, thereby enhancing the models' trustworthiness and reliability~\cite{ouyang2022training,peng2023check,liu2023chain}.
 This process enables LLMs to evolve and adapt in response to changing contexts, user needs, and societal norms, ensuring their ongoing relevance and utility. \end{itemize}